by Kim Green

 "At the confluence of the Mekong and Sekong Rivers...[in] tiny Sre Po village, shimmering silken threads flow from hand-built looms, clacking into life as women at the Stung Treng Women’s Development Center (SWDC) demonstrate what real empowerment looks like."
 (Click here for the full article.)

 Later that year, I met with Walling about a bigger storytelling project with Chantha.
 After several meetings, Walling hired me to write a memoir on Chantha's behalf.
 She and I began corresponding, and I flew to Cambodia in fall of 2012.

-"'We don't lift our shirts to show our scars,' she tells me.
-In Cambodia, she explains, the suffering of those years is universal, and thus rarely discussed.
-'Besides, she says, laughing in the boggy darkness, 'nobody care about some woman named Chantha.
-Who will read?'"
+“We don’t lift our shirts to show our scars,” she said.
+In Cambodia, she explained, the suffering of those years is universal, and thus rarely discussed.
+“Besides,” she said, laughing in the boggy darkness, “nobody care about some woman named Chantha.
+Who will read?”

 *I* would read, that much I knew.
 But I could understand her concerns.
 And besides, we were facing a backlash against "savior memoirs," following the revelation that both Greg Mortenson and Somaly Mam, in their bestselling books, had distorted some facts of their lives and their humanitarian work.
 Clearly, even well-meaning people were tempted to sacrifice the truth for the “greater good” of publicizing a worthy mission.

 That night in a moonlit village, we made our pact: We would tell the truth as we knew it.
 We would not write a "misery memoir," nor would we portray Chantha as a one-dimensional saint.
 We'd infuse plenty of laughter and sweetness into the telling, to soften her bitterest recollections.